SaiShirini3/Video-Classification-using-UCF-101-Dataset/README.md

 - [Train/Test Splits for Action Detection](Data/Train_Test_list_Action_Detection)

 For any inquiries related to the UCF101 dataset, please contact Khurram Soomro at khurram [at] knights.ucf.edu.

+## Methodolgy
+- extract key frames
+- use cnn to  extract features
+- use rnn to learn temporal relation and predict labels
+- transformer

+## Key-frame extraction methods
+-
+-
+-
+-

+## Results and Observation
+-